alexriley1223/bishop/README.md

 5. Run Bishop
   ``npm run start:prod``

+### Officially Supported Packages
+- <a href="https://github.com/alexriley1223/bishop-radio">Bishop Radio</a>
+- <a href="https://github.com/alexriley1223/bishop-points">Bishop Points (TBA)</a>

+### Installing Packages
+Clone or download the .zip of the package.
+Place the package folder inside the modules directory.
+Configure any options and restart Bishop - make sure the module enabled attribute is set to `true`.
 ### Issues
 This repository is actively maintained by me.
 If you run into any issues, feel free to <a href="https://github.com/alexriley1223/bishop/issues/new">create a new issue here</a>.